 We believe that everyone wants all children to live safe, healthy and productive lives.
 World Vision’s role is to help Canadians take the most effective actions possible to ensure the well-being of children living in poverty.

-Current Advocacy Campaigns: Help Wanted: End Child Slavery and No Child For Sale
+Current Advocacy Campaigns: No Child For Sale

-These complimentary campaigns focus on boys and girls who are being pushed, forced, or trafficked into 3D work - dirty, dangerous, and degrading.
+This campaign focuses on boys and girls who are being pushed, forced, or trafficked into 3D work - dirty, dangerous, and degrading.
 Children are being sold into domestic service or marriage, tricked into sexual service, forced to beg on the street, or pushed to work in dangerous mines or factories.
 Learn more about how you can help end this modern-day slavery.

 How can you act?

 You have a voice.
 We have a voice.
 Children around the world have a voice.
 Together, we can speak, and we can be heard.
-Start off by learning and acting on our current Help Wanted: End Child Slavery campaign.

 Join one of our advocacy communities to stay up to date on child well-being issues and to hear about the latest action opportunities: